imagej/imagej.github.io/_pages/plugins/invasion-assay.md

 generates:

 `--- macros`
 `| --- converter`
 ` | --- ...1.js`
 ` | --- ...2.js`
-` | --- …       `
+` | --- ...       `
 `   `

 ### Executer shell scripts

 In order to keep control over data processing the macros generated by the producer scripts are not executed automatically making a pre-check possible.
 Executer scripts will start fiji in a headless mode and execute the macros one by one.
-Therefore executer macros do not require any parameter, they execute all macros stored in the respective folder „converter“, „fuse“ or „register“ (cf. Preparation).
+Therefore executer macros do not require any parameter, they execute all macros stored in the respective folder "converter", "fuse" or "register" (cf. Preparation).

     #Example command: